 Harrison County man admits to firearms charge

-ELKINS, WEST VIRGINIA – Michael A. Spino, of Bridgeport, West Virginia, has admitted to a firearms charge, United States Attorney Bill Powell announced.
+CLARKSBURG, WEST VIRGINIA – A Clarksburg, West Virginia man admitted to a firearms violation, United States Attorney William J. Powell announced.

-Spino faces up to 10 years incarceration and a fine of up to $250,000.
+Horner faces up to ten years in prison and a fine of up to $250,000.
 Under the Federal Sentencing Guidelines, the actual sentence imposed will be based upon the seriousness of the offenses and the prior criminal history, if any, of the defendant.

-Assistant U.S. Attorney Zelda E. Wesley is prosecuting the case on behalf of the government.
-The Bureau of Alcohol, Tobacco, Firearms and Explosives and the West Virginia Probation Office investigated.
+Assistant U.S. Attorney Andrew R. Cogar is prosecuting the case on behalf of the government.
+The Bureau of Alcohol, Tobacco, Firearms and Explosives investigated.

 U.S. Magistrate Judge Michael John Aloi presided.